cristal-ise/cristal-ise/trigger/README.md

 # Description-Driven Trigger module

 This module is based on [Quartz Scheduler](http://www.quartz-scheduler.org/).
 The implementation use StdSchedulerFactory to create very basic jobs using SimpleTrigger.
-Jobs are not persisted by Quartz Scheduler, which means each time the process starts the QuartzJobs are recreated form the persistent Joblist of CRISTAL-iSE Agent (e.g. triggerAgent configured in module.xml).
+Jobs are not persisted by Quartz Scheduler, which means each time the process starts the QuartzJobs are recreated form the persistent Joblist of CRISTAL-iSE Agent.
+Check the definition of triggerAgent in module.xml.

 ##Description of Trigger StateMachine